qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    If symbols levels are deactivated, the complete symbols will be drawn according to their respective features order.
-Overlapping symbols will simply ofuscate to other below.
+Overlapping symbols will simply obfuscate to other below.
 Besides, similar symbols won't "merge" with each other.

 .. _figure_symbology_11: